Times of Masses.

 Sacred Heart, Hindley Green – Saturday at 5pm & Sunday at 10.30am.

 This is only a temporary list of Mass times.
-At present, due to the fact that this whole situation is so unprecedented, we have no idea how many people will wish to attend Mass, especially in the first weekend.
+At present, due to the fact that this whole situation is so unprecedented, we have no idea how many people will wish to attend Mass.
 We may need more Masses or we may need less.
 If you turn up for Mass you may find that you cannot get in. we simply cannot guarantee a place in church at this time since numbers will be limited due to social distancing.

-As you may be able to notice from Archdiocesan guidelines, the Sunday obligation of attending Mass is no longer applicable, so we may then put on more Masses during the week at which we will celebrate the Sunday Liturgy.
+As you may be able to notice from Archdiocesan guidelines, the Sunday obligation of attending Mass does not apply at present, so we may put on more Masses during the week at which we will celebrate the Sunday Liturgy.

 If you attend Church please do follow the guidelines and seek the help of those present.
 Please bring a face-mask with you if you have one.
 The liturgy will be different and, because of social distancing at this time, the Mass may well be shorter.
 You will be receiving Holy Communion as you leave the Church itself.
 Social distancing must be maintained at all times.
 This is for your safety and the safety of those around us.